edeprince3/pdaggerq/README.md

 #### print:

-print current list of strings. which strings is dictated by the string_type flag. the default value is string_type = 'fully-contracted'
+print current list of strings. the type of strings is dictated by the string_type flag. the default value is string_type = 'fully-contracted'

 ```
 print(string_type = 'all/fully-contracted/one-body/two-body')